-To ensure that the communal areas are Completed in accordance with the approved Housing with Care Scheme (including any amendments to it that are approved in writing from time to time by the County Council or an Expert (as the case may be) prior to Occupation of any Housing with Care Units.
+To ensure that the Communal Facilities are Completed in accordance with the approved Housing with Care Scheme (including any amendments to it that are approved in writing from time to time by the County Council or an Expert (as the case may be) prior to Occupation of any Housing with Care Units.

-Not to Occupy any Housing with Care Unit unless and until the communal areas have been Completed in accordance with the approved Housing with Care Scheme (including any amendments to it that are approved in writing from time to time by the County Council or an Expert (as the case may be).
+Not to Occupy any Housing with Care Unit unless and until the Communal Facilities have been Completed in accordance with the approved Housing with Care Scheme (including any amendments to it that are approved in writing from time to time by the County Council or an Expert (as the case may be).

 Prior to Occupation of the Housing with Care Units